The Guide to the Tongan Culture for Travellers

 Tongan Food

 Being an island nation, much of the Tongan diet comes from the ocean.
 Crabs, shellfish, an array of different fish and even, controversially, sharks and sea turtles are eaten in Tonga.
 A favourite seafood dish is ‘ota ika, which is raw fish marinated in coconut milk.
-For a list of recommended foods, check out 6 Unique Foods in Tonga You Have to Try.
+For a list of recommended foods, check out 10 Unique Foods in Tonga You Have to Try.

-Speaking of coconuts, tropical fruit and vegetables are grown in abundance on the fertile volcanic islands with a tropical climate.
+Speaking of coconuts, tropical fruits and vegetables are grown in abundance on the fertile volcanic islands with a tropical climate.
 Root crops like taro, sweet potato and yams are a core part of the local diet.
 As for fruits, coconuts, bananas and papaya are available all year round, while summer provides more variety at the local produce markets and stalls with mango, pineapple, guava and more.
 Learn more about each of these fruits in the 10 Exotic Fruits in Tonga You Have to Try.

 Every Tongan feast features a spit-roasted pig.
 You’ll see pigs roaming the streets in Tonga, especially in Vava’u.